gsvidaurre/strong-individual-signatures/README.md

 <img src="https://raw.githubusercontent.com/gsvidaurre/strong-individual-signatures/master/img/R_logo.png" width="50px"/>

-Supplementary code is available in rendered HTML files, which contain some figures.
-RMarkdown files with code are also provided in this repository.
+Supplementary code is available in rendered HTML files on [GitHub Pages](https://gsvidaurre.github.io/strong-individual-signatures/), which contain some figures.
+The associated RMarkdown files are also provided in this repository.

 Analyses can be reproduced using data deposited on Dryad by authors: